 - In a large stockpot over medium-high heat, sauté onion for 6-7 minutes.
 (I use 3 Tbsp. water/broth for no-oil sauté method.)

 - When onion is translucent, add minced garlic and potato.
 Stir and sauté 1 minute.

 - Add broth, carrot, zucchini, tomato, green beans, and corn.
 Increase heat and bring to a light boil.

 - Cover and reduce heat to a simmer.
 Simmer for about 15-20 minutes (or until potato is tender.)

 - Meanwhile, roughly chop fresh herbs.
 Stir in herbs during the last couple minutes of cooking.

-- Optional miso addition: in a small bowl, whisk together miso and 1/4 cup warm water to thin and remove clumps.
+- Recommended miso addition: On a small bowl, whisk together miso and 1/4 cup warm water to thin and remove clumps.
 Add to pot right before serving and stir to combine.
 (If not using miso, simply salt/pepper to taste as desired.)